-1.1 Lexical Analyzer
+1.1 The Lexical Analyzer

-The lexical analyzer reads the lcon source program, breaking it into tokens, and delivers the tokens to the parser as requested.
-A token is the basic syntactic unit of the lcon language; it may be an identifier, a literal, a reserved word, or an operator.
+The lexical analyzer reads the Icon source program, breaks it into tokens, and delivers the tokens to the parser as requested.
+A token is the basic syntactic unit of the Icon language; it may be an identifier, a literal, a reserved word, or an operator (operators include punctuation).

 Four source files comprise the lexical analyzer: lex.c, char.c, optab.c, and toktab.c.
-The last two of these files contain operator and token tables, respectively, and are automatically generated from operator and token specification files, described below.
+The latter two of these files contain operator and token tables, respectively, and are automatically generated from operator and token specification files, described below.
 The file char.c contains character mapping tables and the file lex.c contains the lexical analyzer itself.